rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Other: Agile and Scrum methodology

 #### Accomplishment Highlights
-- full stack development with a dev team implementing Agile/Scrum methodology and front end and back end logic on a Python/Django based software and a C#/ASP.Net based application
+- full stack development with a dev team implementing Agile/Scrum methodology and front-end and back-end logic on a Python/Django based software and a C#/ASP.Net based application
 - created and also debugged multiple CRUD (create, read, update, delete) features for database objects
 - created and also debugged sorting, filtering, and paging features for multiple tables of